-A Party may refuse to issue an immigration formality to a natural person of the other Party covered by this Chapter if the temporary entry of that person might affect adversely:

-the settlement of any labour dispute that is in progress at the place or intended place of employment; or the employment of any natural person who is involved in such dispute.
+- other Party to be granted temporary entry, in the form of numerical quotas or the requirement of an economic needs test. - 4.
+A Party may refuse to issue an immigration formality to a natural person of the other Party covered by this Chapter if the temporary entry of that person might affect adversely: - (a) the settlement of any labour dispute that is in progress at the place or intended place of employment; or - (b) the employment of any natural person who is involved in such dispute. - 5.
 The sole fact that a Party grants temporary entry to a natural person of the other Party pursuant to this Chapter shall not be construed to exempt that natural person from meeting any applicable licensing or other requirements, including any mandatory codes of conduct, to practise a profession or otherwise engage in business activities.

+Article 10.5 Processing of Applications
-On receipt of a complete application for an immigration formality, or an extension or renewal thereof, each Party shall, as expeditiously as possible, process the application, make a decision on it and notify the applicant of the decision.
-Such notification shall include:

-for approved applications, the period of temporary stay and, if practicable, any other relevant conditions; and for refused or denied applications, information on any available review or appeal procedures and, to the extent required by the law of a Party, the reasons for refusal or denial.

-On request of an applicant, each Party in receipt of a complete application for an immigration formality, or an extension or renewal thereof, shall endeavour to promptly provide information concerning the status of the application.

-If a Party requires additional information from the applicant in order to process the application, that Party shall endeavour to notify in line with domestic processes, without undue delay, the applicant of the required additional information and set a reasonable deadline for providing it.
+- 1. On receipt of a complete application for an immigration formality, or an extension or renewal thereof, each Party shall, as expeditiously as possible, process the application, make a decision on it and notify the applicant of the decision.
+Such notification shall include: - (a) for approved applications, the period of temporary stay and, if practicable, any other relevant conditions; and - (b) for refused or denied applications, information on any available review or appeal procedures and, to the extent required by the law of a Party, the reasons for refusal or denial. - 2.
+On request of an applicant, each Party in receipt of a complete application for an immigration formality, or an extension or renewal thereof, shall endeavour to promptly provide information concerning the status of the application. - 3.
+If a Party requires additional information from the applicant in order to process the application, that Party shall endeavour to notify in line with domestic processes, without undue delay, the applicant of the required additional information and set a reasonable deadline for providing it. - 4.
 Each Party shall endeavour to accept applications in electronic format.
-If an applicant has a choice to submit the application in either paper or electronic format, the Party shall treat electronic applications as equivalent to paper applications.
+If an applicant has a choice to submit the application in either paper or electronic format, the Party shall treat electronic applications as equivalent to paper applications. - 5.
 Where appropriate and to the extent its law permits, each Party shall accept copies of documents authenticated, in accordance with its law, in place of original documents.

-Each Party shall ensure that fees charged by its competent authorities for the processing of an application for an immigration formality by a natural person covered by this Chapter are reasonable, in that they do not unduly impair or delay trade in services under this Agreement.
+6. Each Party shall ensure that fees charged by its competent authorities for the processing of an application for an immigration formality by a natural person covered by this Chapter are reasonable, in that they do not unduly impair or delay trade in services under this Agreement.